knikolaeff/pycollege/README.md

 ```

 # Usage
-To start a script, just use
+To start a script, just use next command in repo folder

 ```console
 python %program_name%